BryonyRBlack/anne-boleyn/README.md

 * No CSS errors found when run through [Jigsaw W3](https://jigsaw.w3.org/css-validator/Email.html)

 ## Lighthouse
-I have run all pages through Lighthouse, both mobile and desktop, to ensure fully accessable.
+I have run all pages through Lighthouse, both mobile and desktop, to ensure fully accessible.
 Accessibility score has come back on all pages as 100.

 ## Responsiveness